For Learning in Teacher Education (FLiTE)

 Our research investigates the experiences, emerging roles and professional development needs of SBTEs and those working in partnership with them.
 Our focus on this complex role provides new insights as much current literature relates to institute-based teacher educators (IBTEs).
 Our findings indicate that there is a need to recognise formally the role of SBTEs as partners in initial teacher education and to nurture their professional learning in order to develop sustainable models of teacher education.
 Experienced teachers taking on the role of SBTE have similar challenges as new IBTEs, however they may not be geographically situated within a professional learning community with experienced teacher educators.
 This has an impact on their emerging identity as a teacher educator and their perceived professional learning and development needs.

-Dr Elizabeth White (University of Hertfordshire) and Dr Miranda Timmermans (Avans University of Applied Sciences and Chair of VELON, the Dutch Association of Teacher Educators) responded to this perceived need.
+Dr Elizabeth White (University of Hertfordshire) and Dr Miranda Timmermans (Marnix Academie of Applied Sciences, the Netherlands and former Chair of VELON, the Dutch Association of Teacher Educators) responded to this perceived need.
 Working together, we created research-informed resources for teacher educators, For Learning in Teacher Education (FLiTE).

 We investigated the experiences of teacher educators in order to understand some of the challenges they are facing in school-based practice within partnerships between schools and Higher Education Institutes (HEIs).
 We used a narrative approach to collect challenges or dilemmas as ‘stories’ from school-based teacher educators (SBTEs) and HEI-based teacher educators (IBTEs) in the Netherlands and England.
 We used these stories with teacher educators in workshops in England and the Netherlands and at international conferences, in order to develop ways to support professional learning and development.